vselenwall/case9/readme.md

+### Welcome to Dalsland Explore App

+![Welcome](public/images/readme-pic/readme-2.png)
+![Index](public/images/readme-pic/readme-ett.png)
+![Post](public/images/readme-pic/readme-3.png)

 ### Before starting
 We will guide you to start this app through some simples steps.
 Let's start with the basics.

-![Welcome](public/images/readme-pic/readme-2.png)
-![Index](public/images/readme-pic/readme-ett.png)
-![Post](public/images/readme-pic/readme-3.png)

 #### Get GitHub Repo
 Clone this GitHub Repo to your own VSC.
 You can do this by clicking on the <>code button and then choose to clone the repo.